davidcazalis/dc-gulp-starter/README.md

 # dc-gulp-starter
 It's all in the title.
 A starter kit, based on Gulp, and mostly built to fit my needs.
+Heavily inspired by the delicious [gulp-starter](https://github.com/vigetlabs/gulp-starter).
+You should check it out if you want something more sophisticated.

 ## Features